Python Filter Example | Python filter() Function

-Python Filter Function Tutorial With Example is today’s topic.
-The filter() function returns an iterator where the items are filtered through a function to test if the item is accepted or not.
-Python filter() method filters the given iterable with the help of a function that tests each item in the iterable to be true or not.
-The filter() method constructs the iterator from items of an iterable for which a function returns true.
+Python filter() is an inbuilt function that returns an iterator where the items are filtered through a function to test if the item is accepted or not.
+The filter() method filters the given iterable with the help of a function that tests each item in the iterable to be true or not.
+Python filter() method constructs the iterator from items of an iterable for which a function returns true.

 The function parameter is to be run for each item in the iterable.
 The function that tests if elements of the iterable return True or False.
 If None, then the function defaults to Identity function which returns False.

-See the following example of Python Filter method.
+See the following example of the Python Filter method.

 # app.py nums = [21, 19, 18, 46, 6, 29] def checkEven(x): if x % 2 == 0: return True else: return False data = filter(checkEven, nums) print(list(data))

-In the above code, we have defined a list anda function which takes one parameter and check that item if it is even.
+In the above code, we have defined the list and function which takes one parameter and check that item if it is even.
 If it is true then it will return true, and we will get that item in the data object, and then we can convert it to the list.

 The filter() method then passes each integer to the checkEven() method to check if it returns True or False.
 In the end, it creates the iterator of the ones that return true.